RyokoNod/sdm-asian-elephants/data/README.md

 The files to use in QGIS if you need to create visualizations on maps.
 For exactly how to do this, you can look at the [QGIS documentation](https://docs.qgis.org/3.22/en/docs/).

+* ```Centroids_ISEA3H09_Geodetic_V_WGS84.shp```: The centroids of the grid cells the features, labels, and predictions are mapped on.
+Files with the same name ending in .dbf, .prj, and .shx are its metafiles.
+* ```ISEA3H09 - Geodetic Coordinates - Centroids.txt```: The World Geodetic System coordinates for the centroids of the grid cells.
+Not used in anything, but leaving in folder as additional information.
+* ```test_area.shp```: The centroids of the grid cells that are on the land areas.
+In other words, the areas I needed to predict habitat suitability.
+This also has metafiles ending in .cpg, .dbf, .prj, and .shx.